Generic selectors

 Best Tank Mates

-• Medium-sized tetras (bleeding heart, Colombian, emperor) – Large enough to avoid predation
+• Medium-sized tetras (bleeding heart, Colombian, emperor), large enough to avoid predation

 Tank Mates to Avoid

-• Aggressive cichlids – Larger, territorial cichlids will bully and stress dwarf pikes
+• Aggressive cichlids, larger territorial cichlids will bully and stress dwarf pikes

-• Dwarf shrimp – Will be hunted and eaten
+• Dwarf shrimp, will be hunted and eaten

 Food & Diet

 Dwarf pike cichlids are strict carnivores.
-In the wild, they feed on small invertebrates, insect larvae, and tiny fish.
-In captivity, frozen foods should form the foundation of their diet.
-Bloodworms, white mosquito larvae, vitamin-enriched brine shrimp, daphnia, and mysis shrimp are all eagerly accepted.
+Frozen foods should form the foundation of their diet: bloodworms, white mosquito larvae, vitamin-enriched brine shrimp, daphnia, and mysis shrimp are all eagerly accepted.
+Live blackworms, daphnia, and baby brine shrimp bring out the best hunting behavior and help maintain condition.
+These are exactly the foods that make this species most active and interesting to watch.

 Breeding & Reproduction